codefresh-io/docs.codefresh.io/_docs/security/git-tokens.md

 If you set this flag, make sure that:
 1. The Git user token defined for the GitOps Runtime (the token defined for `runtime-repo-creds-secret`), has read and write access to the Shared Configuration Repository.
 1. The Git user tokens for the different Git repositories associated with the Runtimes have read and write permissions to those Git repositories they expect to write to and read from.
-  Read more on configuring the repositories with multiple `repo-creds` secrets, as described in [Argo CD Repositories](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#repositories).
+  Read more on configuring the repositories with multiple `repo-creds` secrets in [Argo CD Repositories](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#repositories).

 {{site.data.callout.callout_warning}}
 **IMPORTANT**